Summary

 Cons

-- Unsecured credit cards could foster bad credit habits
+- Unsecured credit card could foster bad credit habits

 Who should apply: Students or new grads who have no credit history or a lower score should consider this card.
-It’s also a great first unsecured credit card for someone who spends modestly and doesn’t mind earning modest rewards.
+It’s also a great first unsecured credit card for someone who spends modestly but would like to earn some rewards.

-Who should skip: Anyone with a fair credit score, or who needs to build good credit habits with a secured card should avoid this card.
+Who should skip: Anyone with a fair credit score could qualify for a card with better rewards and more perks.
+Those who still need to build good credit habits should opt for a secured card instead.

 Why we picked it: Secured cards that offer rewards aren’t that common, but recently, more products of this type have been coming to the market.
 One such product is the Discover it® Secured Credit Card, which has long been one of the best secured credit cards out there.
-With this card in your wallet, you’ll earn 2% cash back at gas stations and restaurants (up to $1,000 in combined purchases per quarter, then 1%) and 1% cash back on other purchases.
+With the Discover it Secured Card in your wallet, you can earn 2 percent cash back at gas stations and restaurants (up to $1,000 in combined purchases per quarter, then 1 percent) and 1 percent cash back on other purchases.

 After the first seven months, Discover will review your account monthly to determine whether you qualify for graduation to an unsecured card.
-If that’s the case, you’ll get your deposit back.
+If you do upgrade, you will get your deposit back.

 Pros

-- Discover will match all the cash back you earn in the first year with the card
+- Discover will match all the cash back you earn at the end of the first year

 - Earns cash back rewards even as a secured card

-- No annual fee, foreign transaction fee nor penalty APR
+- No annual fee, foreign transaction fees or penalty APR

 - $200 minimum security deposit